-ENGINEERING

-QEGS ENGINEERING WORKSHOP PROGRAMME
+ENGINEERING QEGS ENGINEERING WORKSHOP PROGRAMME

+Course Length: Course Leader:

-Course Length: Studied over one year (90hrs)
+Studied over one year (90hrs)

-Course Leader: Mr M Kershaw (Kershaw@queenelizabeths.derbyshire.sch.uk)
+Mr M Kershaw (Kershaw@queenelizabeths.derbyshire.sch.uk)

 Why study this Engineering Workshop Programme?
 Our own in-house Engineering Workshop Programme will allow exposure to a variety of technical areas and skill sets used on a typical shop floor engineering environment.
 You will become competent in workshop practice including marking out, sheet metal fabrication, MIG welding, CNC, CAD design and secondary machining such as lathe work and milling machine operation.
 This programme has been introduced to act upon feedback from Industry experts to address some of the key skill sets missing from applicants entering into Engineering as a profession from further education.
+This course is a pure vocational one without any assessment or academic qualification.
+It provides willing and motivated learners the opportunity to learn a range of skill sets whilst also providing an escape from the pressures of academic work.